tensorflow/models/official/recommendation/ranking/README.md

 and eval sets, for example days 1-23 for training and day 24 for evaluation.

-Training and eval datasets are expected to be saved in many tab-separated values (TSV) files in the following format: numberical fetures, categorical features and label.
+Training and eval datasets are expected to be saved in many tab-separated values (TSV) files in the following format: numberical features, categorical features and label.

 On each row of the TSV file, the first one is the label